BPSDynamic/minimalist-auth-kit/AUTH_SERVICE_IMPLEMENTATION.md

 - **Session Management**: Automatic cleanup and conflict resolution
 - **Token Refresh**: Automatic handling of expired tokens
 - **Secure Storage**: All sensitive data handled by AWS Cognito
+- **User Isolation**: Each user's data is completely isolated
+- **Audit Logging**: All authentication events are logged by AWS

+## 📊 Current Deployment Status

+**Region**: `eu-west-1` (Europe - Ireland)
+**Status**: ✅ Production Ready
+**Features**: All authentication features fully implemented and tested **Integration**: Seamlessly integrated with file management and sharing system

-This authentication service provides a complete, production-ready solution for user authentication with AWS Amplify Gen 2.
+This authentication service provides a complete, production-ready solution for user authentication with AWS Amplify Gen 2, featuring automatic session management and seamless integration with the file sharing system.